digibio/JavaBPU/readme.md

 # JavaBPU

+Serial API version 2.0.1

 class:
 `src/BPUControl/BPUSerial.java`

 library to control the BPU through serial channel

+binary included for arduino nano

 ## TODO / in progress:

 * implement an interface to use data listener callback
-* add API description and BPU firmware version
 * add unit tests to test class
 * implement an enum to standardize the commands to send through the serial